Radu-A/Radu-A/README.md

-- 👋 Hi, I’m @Radu-A, from Spain
+- 👋 Hi, I’m @Radu-A, from A Coruña, Spain
-- 👀 I’m interested in web development
+- 👀 I’m a Junior Web Developer
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I've just finished a Full-Stack Bootcamp at The Bridge, Madrid
 - 📫 How to reach me: elcastravete@gmail.com

 <!---